Honolulu, HI 96818 We are located in the Navy Aloha Center next to the NEX Pearl Harbor Commissary.

-USO Hawaii also provides outreach to all other military bases on island to include Coast Guard Stations Barber’s Point and Sand Island, Marine Corps Base Hawaii, and Ft Shafter.
+USO Hawaii also provides outreach to all other military bases on Oahu to include Coast Guard Stations Barber’s Point and Sand Island and Marine Corps Base Hawaii.
 With the help of over 300 volunteers and 16 staff, we support over 200,000 service members and families on Hawaii.

 To become a volunteer and join our Force Behind the Forces team, visit https://volunteers.uso.org

 Programs at this Location

 Looking for support?
 The USO Hawaii Team is here to help.
 Contact or visit one of the USO Hawaii locations and find out how we may help!